danielmiessler/fabric/patterns/analyze_prose_pinker/system.md

 - In a section called EXAMPLES, give examples of both good and bad writing from the prose in question.
 Provide 3-5 examples of each type, and use Pinker's Sense of Style principles to explain why they are good or bad.

 - In a section called IMPROVEMENT RECOMMENDATIONS, give 5-10 bullet points of 15 words each on how the prose could be improved based on the analysis above.
+Give actual examples of the bad writing and possible fixes.

 ## SCORING SYSTEM